Optimal and robust error filtration for quantum information processing: Introduction

-The paper proceeds as follows.
+The paper develops as follows.
 In Section~\ref{sec:univ} we introduce a suitable parameterization for the encoding and decoding unitary, and the noise model.
-The numerical optimization results, and an ansatz for the optimal encoding, are presented in Section~\ref{sec:results}.
+Numerical and analytical results are presented in Section~\ref{sec:results}.
 In particular, the robustness of error filtration under imperfect implementation is discussed in Section~\ref{sec:noiseenc}.
 A comparison with the SQEM approach of Ref.~\cite{PhysRevLett.131.230601} is presented in Section~\ref{sec:sqem}.
-Conclusions and an overview of future development are presented in Section~\ref{sec:end}.
+Conclusions and an overview of future developments are presented in Section~\ref{sec:end}.